-Languages and Cultures of Asia Major, Russian, East European, and Central Asian Studies Certificate; visit the Majors & Certificates page for more information.
+Languages and Cultures of Asia Major, MA in Russian, East European, and Central Asian Studies; visit the Majors & Certificates page for more information.

 Jennifer Tishler, email@example.com